This bulletin gives a brief overview of recent pricing trends in the property insurance, construction, and restoration industries.

-In the third quarter of 2019, Xactware observed cost increases to several material categories.
-The most significant change occurred in lumber material costs which decreased 0.45 percent over the quarter and 10.38 percent since October 2018.
+In the third quarter of 2020, Xactware observed changes to six key material categories.
+Lumber material costs sharply increased 56.81 percent over the quarter and 59.69 percent since October 2019.

 The combined labor and material report is based on monthly building cost data published by Xactware.
 It comprises a set of commonly used items and may be used as an indicator of trends within the marketplace.
 The combination of labor and materials makes up the majority of Xactware price list items.
 Tracking the percent change for the cost of these items provides a good gauge of the general market.